bd-j/prospector/doc/nebular.rst

-Several default model parameter templates are available in :py:class:`prospect.models.templates.TemplateLibrary` to easily include different emission line treatments in prospector modeling.
+Several default model parameter templates are available in :py:class:`prospect.models.templates.TemplateLibrary` to easily include different emission line treatments in prospector modeling including properly setting the values of the various switches described above.

-* ``"nebular"`` - a basic parameter set in which the nebular emission is based on the cloudy-FSPS grids, the lines are added to the model within FSPS, and the gas-phase metallicity is tied to the stellar metallicity.
+* ``"nebular"`` A basic parameter set in which the nebular emission is based on the cloudy-FSPS grids, the lines are added to the model within FSPS, and the gas-phase metallicity is tied to the stellar metallicity.
 The only free parameter introduced by this template is ``"gas_logu"``.
-* ``"nebular_marginalization"`` - A parameter set for fitting and
-    marginalizing over the emission line luminosities, with a prior based on the cloudy-fsps predictions.
-By default all lines will be fit, and the line widths are included as a free parameter with uniform prior.
+* ``"nebular_marginalization"`` A parameter set for fitting and marginalizing over the emission line luminosities, with a prior based on the cloudy-fsps predictions.
+By default all lines will be fit as long as FSPS is installed, and the line widths are included as a free parameter with uniform prior.
 This parameter set adds one new free parameter, ``"eline_sigma"``.
-* ``"fit_eline_redshift"`` - this template can be used with
-    ``"nebular_marginaliztion"`` above to also fit for the redshift offset of the emission lines from the stellar model.
+* ``"fit_eline_redshift"`` This template can be used with ``"nebular_marginaliztion"`` above to also fit for the redshift offset of the emission lines from the stellar model.
 It adds one free parameter, ``"eline_delta_zred"``.